-Table 2 - SCP support configurations
+Table 2 - SCP support and applet set configurations for TOP DL/IL V2

 During the Gemalto manufacturing process, the chip (ICC) is wire-bonded on the inner side of a contact plate, then globe-topped with resin.
 The resulting Micro-Module meets the physical security requirements of FIPS140-2 Level 3.